abhayrsr/C-by-Kernighan-Ritchie/README.md

-# C-by-Kernighan-Ritchie
-Learning and practicing C programming through exercises and projects from The C Programming Language by Brian Kernighan and Dennis Ritchie.

 # C Programming Practice

 Welcome to my **C Programming Practice** repository!
 This repo contains all the code and exercises I'm working on while learning **C** from the classic book *The C Programming Language* by **Brian Kernighan** and **Dennis Ritchie**.